Levak/RoleKeeper/README.md

  - Assigned roles `Team Captains`, `Group A` and `Noobs team`.

 **Note**: Automatic role assignement is made only on members that do not have _any_ role.
-If for some reason a member has extra roles, the bot will not process him and will have to be handled manually by a referee.
+If for some reason a member has extra roles, he will not be processed and will have to be handled manually by a referee.

 ## Recommandations

-- It is recommanded to create a chat channel `#bot_commands` that both bot and referees can see and talk in to enter all bot commands.
+- It is recommanded to create a chat channel `#bot_commands` that both bot and referees can see and talk in order to enter all bot commands.
   It will ease command tracking and prevent spam in lobby channels.

 - Groups are useful to separate teams among referees.
 A referee handles one and only one group,